Adelost/entity-component-systems-study/README.md

 **Usage**

-Allocating multiple elements to a IdPoolArray.
+Allocating multiple elements to an IdPoolArray.

 ``` c++
 IdPoolArray<int> a;